-Welcome to the William Beem Photography Resources Page.
-The items and services on this page are things that I use and strongly recommend to help you become a better photographer, artist and entrepreneur.
+The items and services on this page are photography resources that I use and strongly recommend to help you become a better photographer, artist and entrepreneur.

-My recommendation wouldn't mean a thing, otherwise.
-The products and services here are critical for my photography and business.
+The resources and tools here are critical for my photography and business.

 Coupon Codes and Discounts